mycroft/k8s-home/README.md

 - Create a record in `vault` (ie: `namespaces/<namespace>/postgresql`) and create an `username` and a `password` record with the values retrieved in the `Secret`.

-- In the target namespace, create an ExternalSecret
+- In the target namespace, create an ExternalSecretStore and an ExternalSecret.
+There is a lot of examples in the repository.